StackHawk

 Do You Need CORS?

-Because it’s a security feature, your default strategy should be to enable CORS only when you’re sure that you need it, and only where you need it.
+Because CORS is a security feature, your default strategy should be to enable it only when you’re sure that you need it, and only where necessary.

-First of all, not every cross-origin request requires CORS.
-Embedding an image, media file, IFrame, CSS stylesheet, or JavaScript library from another domain isn’t subject to the same-origin policy.
-Only direct requests from scripts, such as API calls through the fetch() or XMLHttpRequest interfaces (and their abstractions), web fonts, and some canvas and WebGL features use CORS.
-You need to enable it in your Laravel project when you’re at the receiving end of relevant cross-origin requests.
+Not every cross-origin request requires CORS.
+Embedding an image, media file, iframe, CSS stylesheet, or JavaScript library from another domain isn’t subject to the same-origin policy.
+Only direct requests from scripts, such as API calls through fetch() or XMLHttpRequest, require CORS configuration.

 We’ll look at two scenarios where you need CORS:

-If your website has neither of these use cases, then it’s likely you don’t need CORS.
+If your website has neither of these use cases, then you don’t need CORS.

 Where Should You Configure CORS?

-Configuring CORS in your Laravel project is just one option.
+Configuring CORS in your Laravel project is just one option among many.
 Here are some others:

-• You could also configure CORS somewhere in the web server or on a reverse proxy, CDN, or whatever is in between your Laravel code and the user.
+• You can also configure CORS at the web server level or on a reverse proxy, CDN, or any other intermediary between your Laravel code and the user.

-• If you’re on Apache, you can create a .htaccess file.
+• If you’re on Apache, you can create an .htaccess file.

 • If you use Cloudflare, you can deploy a Worker that handles CORS.

-Sometimes these options are better—for example, when you host a static web font on your server and need to add the CORS headers to it.
-That file might go straight through your web server and not through Laravel and PHP anyway.
+Sometimes these options are better, for example, when you host a static web font on your server and need to add the CORS headers to it.
+That file might bypass your web server altogether and not go through Laravel and PHP.

-In every other case, however, I’d always recommend doing the CORS configuration in Laravel.
+In every other case, however, it would be best practice to configure CORS in Laravel.
 The advantage is that you keep it close to the development and ensure you can configure the minimal surface area according to your application’s needs.

 The most unfortunate thing would be if multiple layers of your stack tried to handle CORS independently.
-Such a setup could lead to duplicate headers and eventually unexpected and undocumented behavior.
+Such a setup could lead to duplicate headers and ultimately result in unexpected and undocumented behavior.

-Once you’ve decided to let Laravel take your cross-origin operations, make sure to communicate that with your system admin or DevOps person, and not let anyone try changing it at the web server or CDN layer.
+Once you’ve decided to let Laravel handle your cross-origin operations, ensure that you communicate this to your system administrator or DevOps person, and refrain from allowing anyone to modify it at the web server or CDN layer.

 Which Version of Laravel Do You Use?